-Curated by Ursula Hargens, this exhibition will explore how place informs an artist’s body of work and highlight five artists—four Americans and one Canadian—who spent time in residence at influential ceramic centers around the world, or lived abroad for a significant time.
-Some of these artists launched their careers with this singular experience; others helped to build an institution’s notoriety and create opportunities for the next generation of makers; still others were part of a long lineage of experiential creating in places steeped with history and making.
+Curated by Ursula Hargens, this exhibition will explore how place informs an artist’s body of work and highlights five artists—four Americans and one Canadian—who spent time in residence at influential ceramic centers around the world, or lived abroad for a significant time.
+Some of these artists launched their careers with this singular experience; others helped to build an institution’s notoriety and create opportunities for the next generation of makers; still others were part of a long lineage of experiential making in places steeped with history and making.
 The exhibition will showcase work created before, during, and after their experiences, demonstrating the impact of location on materials, process, culture, and concepts.

 Guest artists include Derek Au, Rebecca Harvey, Jeff Oestreich, Amelié Proulx, and George Timock, with select works by two of Timock’s former students, Emily Connell and Maura Wright.

 Derek Au’s current body of work springs from a renewed focus on traditional Chinese ceramic materials and techniques, including slips, brushwork, and carving.
 With respect for centuries-old processes, such as slip decoration, he challenges the technique to be more and creates the vessel form of an artwork by painting with slip.
 During his residency in Jingdezhen, China, which began in 2008, he utilized the results of his research into process and the collection of antique wares to develop an open source ceramic recipes website.
 Au completed his residency in China at the end of 2017 and will be a McKnight Artist Resident at Northern Clay Center from January – March, 2018.